JoseGuzman/minibrain/README.md

 Requirements
 ============
-The module only works for Python3.
+The module works only with Python3.
 We recommend to have a package manager like Anaconda with standard scientific modules for data handling (ipython, pandas), analysis (Scipy, NumPy, Scikit-learn) and visualization (matplotlib).
-Assuming that you don have an environment already, you can download [minibrain.yml](https://github.com/JoseGuzman/minibrain/blob/master/minibrain.yml) and type:
+Assuming that you do not have an environment already, you can create it and download [minibrain.yml](https://github.com/JoseGuzman/minibrain/blob/master/minibrain.yml) and type:

 ```bash
 conda env create -n minibrain -f minibrain.yml